 Tummy to Tummy

-You can use this position with any age baby, though there are differences with how you position your baby's legs and support his head when he's a newborn.
+You can use this position with any age baby, though there are differences in how you position your baby's legs and support his head when he's a newborn.

 Up until around 3 months old your baby's legs need to be as wide as his pelvis, knees higher than his bottom.
 They can be inside or outside the pouch, whichever seems most suitable for him.